StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 Features:

-* Paint in red the edited and non saved List Table cells.
+* Edited values in Stock Central have their font colour changed to red before the Save Data button is clicked.
+This is another reminder for users to save their changes before leaving the page.

 Fixes: